Review your video analytics to see how students are engaging with your content!

 Viewing Video Analytics

-Play Rate: The percentage of people who press 'Play' for your video after it loads on their page.
+This is the percentage of people who press 'Play' for your video after it loads on their page.
 This is particularly relevant for videos you're using on your landing pages as demo or intro videos.
 People who arrive on your landing page should want to hit 'Play' to learn more about you and what you're teaching.
 How can you make that more likely?
 How about adding an enticing thumbnail image?

-Last Watched: The date the video was last watched on your site.
+This is the date the video was last watched on your site.